Meet your human resource needs and recruit with confidence. Our students bring energy, new ideas and innovation.

-The UBC Okanagan Co-op Office provides a personal and customized service for community partners and employers looking to simplify the recruitment process.
-Simply send us your company profile, job description and details, and an outline of required skills, and we will post the opportunity to our job board exclusive for Co-op students.
+The UBC Okanagan Co-op Office provides a personal and customized support for community partners looking to simplify the recruitment process.
+Simply send us your company profile, applicable job description, and an outline of required skills for the successful candidate, we will post the opportunity to our job board exclusively for Co-op students.

 Not quite sure on the details for your posting?
-Our team is happy to consult with you to ensure our students have the skills you’re after, and can help you craft a job description to help attract top-talent.
+Our team is happy to consult with you to ensure our students have the skills you’re after, and can help you craft a job description to help attract suitable candidates for consideration.

 From opportunities in technical lab settings and clinical environments, to creative writing and administration positions, we work with a range of students and employers to bridge the gap between the classroom and the workplace.
 Our program features a diverse talent pool, with applicants concentrating their studies in a variety of degree programs including:

 - Bachelor of Human Kinetics